AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * Use recursion.
 * Start from root, go down left and then down right sub-tree and return a node when the value of the node matches "a" or "b" or return null if none of the nodes match "a" or "b".
-* Check explanatory comment in code.
+* Check explanatory comments in code.

 ### 10. CheckSubTree
 Given two trees, check if one is a subtree of the other.

 **Concept**
 * Use recursion.
-* Check explanatory comment in code.
+* Check explanatory comments in code.

 ### 11. RandomNode
 Implement insert(), find() and a getRandom() function for a BST where getRandom() returns a random node and all nodes in the tree has equal probability.

 **Concept**
-* Check explanatory comment in code.
+* Check explanatory comments in code.

 ### 12. PathWithSum
 Find the number of paths which add up to a certain value.

 **Concept**
-* Check explanatory comment in code.
+* Check explanatory comments in code.

 ### Practice
 #### 1. GraphDFS